 Cook Children’s Hospital, Fort Worth

-The LGS Foundation Medical Scientific Advisory Board (MSAB) advises the LGS Foundation Research Committee and helps lead the strategic scientific direction for current and future LGS research activities.
-As internationally acclaimed experts, MSAB members provide strategic guidance and advice to LGS Foundation on our mission and objectives.
-Further, the MSAB evaluates research proposals and makes funding recommendations to the Research Committee regarding proposals that will advance science toward better treatments and cures for LGS.
+As internationally recognized experts, MSAC members provide strategic guidance and advice to LGSF on our mission and objectives.
+Further, the MSAC evaluates research proposals and makes funding recommendations to the Research Committee regarding proposals that will advance science toward better treatments and cures for LGS.

 Roles & Responsibilities: